3dreamengine/3DreamEngine/README.md

 dream.autoExposure_interval = 1 / 15      -- samples per second
 dream.autoExposure_adaptionSpeed = 0.4    -- speed of adaption

-dream.sky_enabled = true                  -- enable sky, also disables hdri sphere if set dream.sky_hdri = false                    -- dont use the generaded sky, use an image instead.
+dream.sky_enabled = true                  -- enable sky reflection, see extended information in the reflecton chapter dream.sky_hdri = false                    -- dont use the generated sky, use an hdri sphere image instead.
 Should be a hdr format dream.sky_hdri_exposure = 1.0             -- set image exposure dream.sky_resolution = 512                -- resolution of sky cubemap, should match the wrapped hdri image size dream.sky_format = "rgba16f"              -- format of sky, should be rgba16f, especially when using hdr formats for the hdri